 (GP25-Malfunctioning individual subsurface sewage disposal (septic) systems) [Link] - May be obtained if you have are repairing or modifying a malfunctioning septic system within freshwater wetlands or transition areas and disturbing no more than 0.25 acres of those features.
 In addition, in order to obtain a GP25 you must have a letter from the local board of health with jurisdiction over the septic system stating that proposed septic system complies with state standards, is not an expansion of the system, a change in use, and that there is no alternative onsite location.
 Please note, a GP25 is not for a new septic system, a new septic systems is not permited in freshwater wetlands or transition areas without an (Individual Permit) [Link] (IP).
 An IP application would need to include a description as to why the project cannot be construction outside of regulated areas.

-Please be aware that any fill or grading associated with the repair or replacement of the septic system may also be a regulated activity and may require an Individual Permit.
+Please be aware that any fill or grading associated with the repair or replacement of the septic system may also be a regulated activity and may also require an individual permit.

-The construction of a new septic system within CAFRA or Waterfront Development jurisdiction or within an area of mapped coastal wetlands generally requires a permit.
-The repair of a malfunctioning septic system at a single family home or duplex may be exempt as noted below or will require a general permit.
-If the project does not meet the requirements for an exemption or a general permit, the project will generally require a Waterfront Development or CAFRA Individual permit and /or a Coastal Wetlands permit.
+The construction of a new septic system within coastal areas may require a permit.
+The repair of a malfunctioning septic system at a single-family home or duplex may qualify for the below described exemption or General Permit.
+Projects which do not meet the exemption or General Permit requirements may require a CAFRA, Coastal Wetlands, and/or Waterfront Development Individual Permit.

-- The reconstruction, conversion, alteration or enlargement of any existing structure located more than 100 feet landward of the mean high water line, without change in land use and the enlargements are less than 5,000 square feet within Upland Waterfront Development jurisdiction.
-Please refer to to N.J.A.C.
-7:7-2.3(d)2 for information on the requirements of this exemption.
+- The reconstruction, conversion, alteration or enlargement of any existing structure located within Upland Waterfront Development jurisdiction and more than 100’ landward of the mean high water line, provided there is no change in land use and the enlargement is less than 5,000 sq. ft. per N.J.A.C.
+7:7-2.4(d)2.
+Please see the aforementioned rule for complete requirements.

 Tidelands, also known as riparian lands, are all those lands now or formerly flowed by the mean high tide of a natural waterway; that is to say any land that is currently or was previously covered by tidal waters.
 The State of New Jersey, and therefore the people of New Jersey, owns all Tidelands except for those to which it has already sold its interest in the form of a riparian grant.
 It is important to note that the State generally does not own artificial waterways such as lagoons however, the State does claim those lands within a lagoon that were flowed by the mean high tide of a natural waterway which existed prior to the creation of the lagoon.